narengan/cis/iam.md

 Restrict access to CIS by three types, based on the navigation tree:
 * reliability - such as DNS, GLB
-* security - such as Certificate, firewall rules and rate limiting
+* security - such as Certificate, IP Firewall rules and rate limiting
 * performance - such as Page rules, caching and routing

 This section walks through how to provide fine-grained access control of your instance.